saksham219/saksham219.github.io/about.md

 ---
 layout: page
-title: About me
+title: About the blog
 permalink: /about/
 ---

-## I am Saksham.
-I'm a Data Scientist at a computational biology company.
-I like building stuff and solving problems.
-When the stuff includes data and the problems can be solved using mathematics, I am more than just interested.
+Thoughts about topics from math.

-If you would like to chat, send over an e-mail.
+If you would like to chat, send an [email](mailto:saksham2196@gmail.com).